 With little downtime, you have minimal disruption to your day-to-day activities.
 This is an appealing benefit for most busy families!

-There is less chance for tree roots to invade again, so that repairs will last a very long time.
-Most companies guarantee their work for 50 years, but many people estimate that it could last as long as 100 years.
+There is less chance for tree roots to invade again, so that repairs will last a long time.
+Most companies guarantee their work for 50 years, but many people estimate it could last as long as 100 years.

 The relining materials emit fewer carbon emissions.
 And there is less of an impact on sensitive flora and fauna in the immediate area of the repair.